 Do you know where your church will be over the next several years?
 Creating a financial plan that spans multiple years ensures strategic growth.
-If you want to raise X amount of money within the next five years, it might mean more hiring and creating a marketing plan.
-Planning ahead of time means garnering early support from your church’s leaders.
+If you want to raise X amount of money within the next five years, it might mean more hiring.
+Planning ahead of time means garnering early support from your church’s leaders and elder board.

 6. Manage Your Fundraising Expectations

-People often get caught up daydreaming about all the money they’ll raise while they’re planning their fundraising strategy.
+Sometimes leaders get caught up in what they could do if they only had more money to help them do it.
 It’s important you keep yourself grounded during this stage.
-Realize there are many other churches out there, all vying for the attention of donors, and all of whom believe their mission is the most important.
+Realize there are many other churches out there, and all of them believe in their mission.